TN 216 Counting Isolated Nuclei Using CellDrop

 counting isolated nuclei using trypan blue

-Figure 4: Isolated nuclei counted with trypan blue on the CellDrop.
+Figure 4: Isolated nuclei counted with Trypan Blue on the CellDrop.
 The CellDrop does an excellent job of recognizing isolated nuclei in a carefully purified isolation of HEK293T cells.
-The nuclei are stained dark, indicating uptake of the trypan blue dye (circled red), while intact cells exclude the dye and remain bright (circled green).
+The nuclei are stained dark, indicating uptake of the Trypan Blue dye (circled red), while intact cells exclude the dye and remain bright (circled green).

 Click the button below to view a list of nuclei count settings for various tissue types.